4815592664 9d3a92d3da m

 The analyst adds that the UK’s wind sector is expected to be the worst affected, although the new measures will not have a substantially detrimental impact on offshore wind installations, which GlobalData has forecast to reach 23.2 Gigawatts (GW) by 2025.

-Tanikella continues: “UK wind power currently has a pipeline of over 43 GW, around 12.5 GW of which is onshore and the remainder is offshore wind.
+Tanikella continues: “UK wind currently has a pipeline of over 43 GW, around 12.5 GW of which is onshore and the remainder is offshore wind.

 “The UK’s current offshore wind capacity is around 4.5 GW and over 1 GW is expected to come online this year.
 Even in current circumstances, it is anticipated that the country will add around 1 GW each year over the next five years.”

-GlobalData believes that other renewable technologies with high capital costs, such as biopower, could also be affected, while subsidies for solar power are currently under review.
+GlobalData believes that other renewable technologies with high capital costs, such as biopower, could also be affected, while subsidies for solar are currently under review.

 “The Department of Energy and Climate Change is considering closing subsidies for some small-scale solar farms by 2016.
 The government’s decision to abruptly discontinue subsidies will dent investor confidence and slow down investments in the industry,” the analyst concludes.